Pacific Southwest, Region 9: Superfund

 - Soil and Sludges

 Subsurface soil and groundwater at the Omega Site contain a variety of volatile organic compounds (VOCs) including PCE, TCE and Freon.
-As a result of an EPA drum removal action during 1995-96, the primary source of the contamination has been removed from the former Omega Property and that area is fenced off from public access.
+As a result of an EPA drum removal action in 1995 and 1996, the primary source of the contamination has been removed and fenced off from public access.
 EPA is taking action to ensure that no one is exposed to unsafe levels of hazardous substances associated with the Omega Site.
-Without proper action and attention to the contamination associated with this site, people may come into direct contact with contaminated soils or groundwater and may suffer adverse health effects as a result.

 Who is Involved